Some fraudsters steal money with altered check payees.

 The check was made out to Susie, but the transaction was, in this example, coded as a supply expense paid to Macon Hardware.
 You can lessen the risk of fraud by preventing improper journal entries.

-Thirdly, limit who has access to check stock.
-It’s usually wise to keep blank check stock locked up until needed.
+Thirdly, restrict access to check stock.
+It’s wise to keep blank check stock locked up until needed.

 Finally, limit who can sign checks, and deep-six the signature stamp.

 Here’s a word to external auditors looking for a fraud test idea (or those just looking for check fraud): Consider testing a random sample of cleared checks by agreeing them to related invoices.

 Work from the cleared check to the invoice.
 It is best for the auditor to pull the invoices from the invoice file; if you ask someone in accounting to pull the invoices, that person might create fictitious invoices to support your list (not hard to do these days).
 If the payee has been altered, you will, in many cases, not find a corresponding invoice.
 Pay particular attention to checks with company employees on the payee line.

 Get my free weekly accounting and auditing digest with the latest content.

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
 In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.